MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tabs-in-sharepoint.md

 ---
 title: Add Teams tab to SharePoint
-description: Learn how to deploy your existing Teams tab to SharePoint as a SharePoint Framework web part using code samples. ms.localizationpriority: medium ms.topic: conceptual ms.date: 06/08/2023
+description: Learn about SharePoint web parts and how to add and deploy your existing Teams tab to SharePoint as a SharePoint Framework web part using code samples. ms.localizationpriority: medium ms.topic: conceptual ms.date: 06/08/2023